17Davs/hacking_vault/Hacking Vault/Web/HTTP Req Smuggling/TryHackMe HTTP Request Smuggling.md

 - It typically involves the **Content-Length (CL)** and **Transfer-Encoding (TE)** headers.

 - By exploiting these mismatches, attackers can **smuggle hidden requests**, manipulate back-end behavior, and poison caches.

-📖 _Analogy:_ Imagine a train station with multiple checkpoints, each using different rules for validating tickets.
-A traveler can exploit these differences to board without a valid ticket.
-Similarly, attackers exploit parsing discrepancies between servers.

 ---